ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The shipping company may add information about the transport environment of the Artifact.
 Compliance Auditors may provide information about their compliance assessment of the Artifact.
 Security companies may publish vulnerability information about an Artifact.
+The original manufacturer may subsequently provide additional information about the manufacturing process they discovered after the Artifact left the factory.
 Some of these parties may publish information about their analysis or use of an Artifact.

 SCITT provides a way for Relying Parties to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.